dabblewriter/tab-election/README.md

 # Tab Election

-Provides leadership election in the browser across tabs *and* workers using BroadcastChannel.
+Provides leadership election and communication in the browser across tabs *and* workers using the Locks API and BroadcastChannel.
 It works in modern browsers.
-Use a (polyfill)[https://www.npmjs.com/package/broadcastchannel-polyfill] if you need to support older browsers.

-It has been optimized so tabs will resolve leadership very quickly, in about 50ms, minimizing a delay in database or server connections and app startup time.
-After that, when the existing leader is closed, it will take another 50ms to elect a new leader.
-The exception is when a tab crashes when it may take a second or two.
+The [Locks API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API) allows us to have a very reliable leadership election, with virtually no delay in database or server connections and app startup time.
+When the existing leader is closed, the next tab will become the new leader immediately.
+The Tab interface allows calls and messages to be queued before a leader is elected and sent afterwards.
+The Tab interface supports everything you need to have all tabs communicate with one leader for loading, saving, and syncing data between tabs, including calling API methods the leader provides, broadcasting messages to other tabs, and state syncing.

 ## Install